 Thomas grew up in Concord, NC and graduated from the University of North Carolina-Chapel Hill with a BA in Religious Studies and Peace, War, and Defense.
 Following graduation, he continued his studies in Vancouver, BC Canada and received a Post Baccalaureate Diploma from the Faculty of Environmental Studies at Simon Fraser University.
 He has experience in sustainable community development, supply chain management, food security initiatives, and developing sustainable food systems.
 Thomas moved back to his hometown with his wife, Rindy, and their daughter where they raise backyard chickens, ducks, bees, and grow seasonal vegetables.

-> Contact Thomas about Food Systems Consulting Services in NC.
+> Contact Thomas about Business Development Consulting Services in NC.